 Our Educators are friendly, well-trained, and up-to-date with early childhood education practices.
 Staff work together to provide the best care for children.
 Each room has a minimum of two educators at all times.
 Float educators are available to cover breaks, planning, staff illness, etc.

 Training and Qualifications

 Our goal is to have high-quality caregivers that exceed the training requirements set by the provincial government.

 14 Level 3 Early Childhood Educators who have Early Childhood Development diplomas or equivalent Level 3 Certificate; and

 4 Level 2 Early Childhood Educators who have completed Early Childhood Development courses equal to Level 1 or 2.

 CPR training; and

-Staff attend regular professional development opportunities to maintain their skills and learn new and different ways to teach the children.
+Educators attend regular professional development opportunities to maintain their skills and learn new and different ways to teach children.